-22. Companies should establish rules obliging directors to report and, if necessary, resign in any cases that may jeopardise the company's credit and reputation.
-In particular, directors should be obliged to inform the board of any criminal proceedings brought against them and the subsequent development of the proceedings.
+22. Companies should establish rules obliging directors to report and, if necessary, resign if any situation arises, related or not with their actions within the company, that could jeopardise the company's prestige and reputation.
+In particular, directors should be obliged to inform the board of any criminal proceedings brought against them and the development of the proceedings.